-Wild camping is allowed almost everywhere in Norway, and with a fjord or a lake just a few steps away, you can freshen up with a dip in the morning – it gives an endorphin rush like no other to start the day.
+And with a fjord or a lake just a few steps away, you can freshen up with a dip in the morning – it gives an endorphin rush like no other to start the day.

 A longstanding law called allemannsretten (loosely translated as ‘the right to roam’) allows everyone to wild camp virtually anywhere in open country, for free.

 It gives fantastic freedom, with a few common-sense provisos, so that you don’t upset the landowner or annoy other people enjoying the countryside.